rubengerritsen/LatexToCanvas/README.md

 Now that we have python installed return to the powershell and type `pip3 install pandocfilters` press enter and repeat for `pip3 install pygments`.

 Next navigate (in powershell with `cd`) to the folder where the files of this repository are and type `python3 texToHtml.py input.tex` and press enter.
-An html file called `output.html` is now created copy paste it in the HTML editor of a Canvas page and that is all.
+An html file called `output.html` is now created, copy paste its contents in the HTML editor of a Canvas page and you should now see the example page.

 ## Files